 “Her aunt had said brown; the beauticians said black but violet had never seen a light-skinned person with coal-black eyes.”
 (Morrison P.15)

 I wondered where this term light-skinned came from?
 How come people with this color pigment were not defined as dark-skinned white?

-Why in a play such as “Shuffle Along” are we told that the Black man is seeking a light skinned woman?
+Why in a play such as “Shuffle Along” are we told the Black man is seeking a light skinned woman?
 When the vast majority of African / Black men choose women who resemble their mothers?
-Why is this woman promoted as beautiful?
+Why is this light-skinned woman promoted as beautiful?